 How Do I Start a KM Group?

 Two facilitators from the sangha guide each KM group.
-Some experience is required: one of the facilitators should have at least three years of Vipassana practice experience and a second should been practicing for at least two years.
+Some experience is required: one of the facilitators should have at least three years of Vipassana practice experience the second facilitator should have at least two years.
 KM facilitators have the responsibility to create a safe space for rich dharma discussion through promoting and modeling openness, confidentiality, and commitment.

 For information about groups or starting a group, please contact the KM Training Coordinator.